Who We Are

 2020 & Beyond

-During the winter of 2021-2022, the Consortium added two new positions.
-Kim Glass joined the staff team as Communications and Development Manager, and Charity Wahrenberger became the ministry’s Internship Program Director.
+During the winter of 2021-2022, Kim Glass joined the staff team as Communications and Development Manager, and Charity Wahrenberger became the ministry’s Internship Program Director.
 Kim promptly redesigned the webpage and also the e-newsletter, now called Periscope.
 The new Internship Program was made possible by grants from three foundations totaling more than $500,000.
-In the summer of 2022, we finally resumed normal in-person programs.
-The Vocation Project at Regent College was led by Dr. Fred Barber, and the 2022 Annual Meeting was hosted by Upper House, the study center at UW Madison.
+In the summer of 2022, we finally reconvened in person for the 12th Annual Meeting at Upper House, the study center at UW Madison.

 2024 was another year of healthy and steady growth for the Consortium.
-Two new centers joined up—the NC State Study Center in Raleigh, NC, and the Saviourgate Study Centre in York, England.
-In addition to formally receiving our first international center into the network, we are in contact with a dozen or so other emerging centers in Argentina, Germany, Hungary, South Africa, and elsewhere.
-The Annual Meeting, hosted by the North Carolina Study Center, reached new heights with nearly 150 attendees.
-The meeting was anchored by keynoters Greg Jones, president of Belmont College, and Chris Clemens, UNC provost.
-The Internship Program also continued along its growth trajectory—from five to eight full-time interns.
-Three former interns (and soon a fourth) are now serving in full-time staff roles at study centers.
+In addition to formally receiving our first international center into the network (Saviourgate Study Centre in York, England), we are in contact with a dozen emerging centers in Argentina, Germany, Hungary, South Africa, and elsewhere.
+The Annual Meeting, hosted by the North Carolina Study Center, reached new heights with nearly 150 attendees, and the Internship Program also continued along its growth trajectory—from five to eight full-time interns.

-Kim Glass moved on for an excellent professional opportunity, and we hired Dr. Fred Barber into a new (part-time) role as Director of Strategic Initiatives.
-Fred’s role is closely related to the newly adopted strategic plan and the Consortium’s first Capital Campaign.
+By January 2025, the Consortium put the finishing touches on its first strategic plan and embarked on its first capital campaign.
+Dr. Fred Barber joined the team as Director of Strategic Initiatives.
 With Fred’s expertise in organizational design and program planning, we aim to speed up the process of starting new hubs of Christian community, hospitality and learning at strategically located secular universities.
+The Annual Meeting was held at the marvelously renovated Center for Christian Study in Charlottesville.

 Statement of Faith